malkhamis-panw/gaia/doc/documentation.md

 ### DataPathCertificate

-Used by Defender instances to retrieve various certificates used for the datapath.
+Used by enforcer instances to retrieve various certificates used for the datapath.

 #### Example